 How to Snorkel

-Easy instructions that adults and kids can use to learn snorkeling techniques.
-Once you learn you'll never forget.
+Easy instructions that adults and kids can use to quickly learn how to snorkel.
+Once you learn these techniques you'll never forget.

 In The Water